pateldarshan28/IPL_win_probability_predictor_project/README.md

 # IPL_win_probability_predictor_project
 In this project I develop the model which predict which team will win the IPL match on some features.
+Here are the 17 features on which i make a project.

+features:-

+1. ID                 Id of player
+2. Season             IPL season 2017
+3. city               City ipl played
+4. date               On which date which team play
+5. team1              Team 1
+6. team2              Team 2
+7. toss_winner        Who win Toss
+8. toss_decision      After win toss what team selectd
+9. result             Result
+10. winner            who win match
+11. win_by_runs       win by runs a team
+12. win_by_wickets    win by wickets
+13. player_of_match   Man of the match
+14. venue             Where it play
+15. umpire1           who is 1st umpire
+16. umpire2           who is 2st umpire
+17. umpire3           who is 3st umpire

 Libraries Used in project :-